serverlessworkflow/specification/specification.md

 | properties | Auth scheme properties.
 Can be one of ["Basic properties definition"](#basic-properties-definition), ["Bearer properties definition"](#bearer-properties-definition), or ["OAuth2 properties definition"](#oauth2-properties-definition) | object | yes |

 The `name` property defines the unique auth definition name.
-The `dataOnly` property defines the auth scheme to be used.
-Cane be "bearer", "basic" or "oath2".
+The `scheme` property defines the auth scheme to be used.
+Can be "bearer", "basic" or "oauth2".
-The `dataOnly` property defines the auth scheme information.
+The `properties` property defines the auth scheme properties information.
 Can be one of ["Basic properties definition"](#basic-properties-definition), ["Bearer properties definition"](#bearer-properties-definition), or ["OAuth2 properties definition"](#oauth2-properties-definition)

 ###### Basic Properties Definition